If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 If you’re a more experienced rafter, level IV rapids can be reached along the Alto Pastaza segment of the river, between San Francisco and Topo.
 But this route is only reliably open during the summer.

 If you’re new to rafting or looking for a guide who knows the river well, I recommend signing up for one of Imagine Ecuador’s river rafting sessions.
-Rafters gather at the company’s offices in Baños at 9 am and then set out by van to the river.
+Rafters gather at the company’s offices in Baños at 9 am and then go by van to the river.

-All equipment, including safety gear (and lessons on how to use it effectively while out on the water) is included.
-After riding the rapids, Imagine treats rafters to a lunch and returns them to town by 2pm.
+All equipment, including safety gear (and lessons on using it effectively while out on the water), is included.
+After riding the rapids, Imagine treats rafters to lunch and returns them to town by 2 pm.
 I can’t think of a better way to spend your first morning in Baños.

 Afternoon: Casa del Arbol’s Swing at the End of the World